Aakarsh-Lohani/C4GT-Communications-Console/README.md

-# Contributions-to-Karmayogi-Bharat
-## C4GT Communications Console
+## C4GT Communications Console (Contributions-to-Karmayogi-Bharat)

 API Usage and Showcase : https://youtu.be/fxzCveuP0gM

-# Smart Email Notifier Documentation
+# Smart Email Notifier

 ## Overview

-The Email Notifier Service is designed to streamline the process of sending notifications and managing email templates within an application.
+The Smart Email Notifier App is designed to streamline the process of sending notifications and managing email templates within an application.
 It provides a flexible interface for creating, configuring, and sending emails, as well as viewing user data and email history.

 ## APIs